 Pretending their hands are too full to open doors

-The easiest way for a social engineer to gain access to a building is to pretend to be an employee who has simply forgotten their ID at home.
-They can be pretty convincing and fool an employee into handing them a pass or helping them inside.
+The simplest trick for a social engineer to breach a building is by posing as an employee who "forgot" their ID at home.
+They can be incredibly convincing, easily tricking someone into handing over a pass or letting them in.

 Acting like they were invited